The Gambler (song): Inspiration and early versions

-Schlitz wrote the song in August 1976 when he was 23 years old.
-It took two years of shopping the song around Nashville before Bobby Bare recorded it on his album Bare at the urging of Shel Silverstein.
+Schlitz shopped the song around Nashville for two years before Bobby Bare recorded it on his album Bare at the urging of Shel Silverstein.
 Bare's version did not catch on and was never released as a single, so Schlitz recorded it himself, but that version failed to chart higher than No. 65.
 Other musicians took notice and recorded the song in 1978, including Johnny Cash, who put it on his album Gone Girl.

+Kenny Rogers version

+Rogers recorded the song at the Jack Clement Recording Studio in Nashville, Tennessee with producer Larry Butler.
+Musicians who played on the song included Ray Edenton and Jimmy Capps on acoustic guitar, Pete Drake on pedal steel guitar, Billy Sanford on electric guitar, Jerry Carrigan on drums, Hargus "Pig" Robbins on piano, Bob Moore on acoustic bass, Tommy Allsup on the “tic-tac” (baritone) bass guitar, and the Jordanaires and Dottie West (uncredited) on backing vocals.

-It was Rogers, however, who made the song a mainstream success.
-His version was a No. 1 country hit, and made its way to the pop charts at a time when country songs rarely crossed over.
-It was released in November 1978 as the title track from his album The Gambler, and won him the Grammy Award for Best Male Country Vocal Performance in 1980.
-Rogers is accompanied on the recording by the vocal group The Jordanaires.
+Released in November 1978 as the title track from Rogers' album The Gambler, this version of the song achieved mainstream success.
+Rogers' version was a No. 1 country hit, and made its way to the pop charts at a time when country songs rarely crossed over, winning him the Grammy Award for Best Male Country Vocal Performance in 1980.

 In 2006, Schlitz featured in Rogers' career retrospective documentary The Journey, in which he praised both Rogers' and producer Larry Butler's contributions to the song, stating "they added several ideas that were not mine, including the new guitar intro".

 Content

-The lyrics describe a narrator meeting a gambler one evening while riding aimlessly on a train.
+The lyrics describe the song's narrator meeting a gambler one summer evening while riding aimlessly on a train.
 The gambler can tell from the look on the narrator's face that he is in poor circumstances and offers him advice in exchange for a drink of whisky.
-After the narrator obliges with the whisky and a cigarette, the gambler describes his outlook on life using poker metaphors:
+After the narrator obliges with the whisky as well as a cigarette, the gambler describes his outlook on life using poker metaphors:

-Every situation, says the gambler, can be played for better or worse.
+The gambler states that every situation can be played for better or worse.
 The trick is to recognize what is worth keeping, choose one's battles, and not dwell on losses.
-The gambler then falls asleep and passes away, leaving the narrator to ponder his wisdom.
+After he finishes talking, the gambler crushes the cigarette out, falls asleep, and passes away in the night, leaving the narrator to ponder his wisdom alone.